Should college essays touch on race? Some feel the affirmative action ruling leaves them no choice

 Still, the decision left room for race to play an indirect role: Chief Justice John Roberts wrote universities can still consider how an applicant’s life was shaped by their race, “so long as that discussion is concretely tied to a quality of character or unique ability.”

 Merritt wrote about a summer camp where he started to feel more comfortable in his own skin.
 He described embracing his personality and defying his tendency to please others.
-The essay had humor — it centered on a water gun fight where he had victory in sight but, in a comedic twist, slipped and fell.
 But the essay also reflects on his feelings of not being “Black enough” and getting made fun of for listening to “white people music.”

-“I was like, ‘OK, I’m going to write this for me, and we’re just going to see how it goes,’” he said.
-“It just felt real, and it felt like an honest story.”

-The essay describes a breakthrough as he learned “to take ownership of myself and my future by sharing my true personality with the people I encounter. … I realized that the first chapter of my own story had just been written.”

 Like many students, Max Decker of Portland, Oregon, had drafted a college essay on one topic, only to change direction after the Supreme Court ruling in June.